 We made 20 attempts at measuring the same stockpile.
-As a rule of thumb, if we made the points close to the stockpile (a 'tight' measurement) we'd get results close to 2900 cubic metres.
-If we were much more generous with the room around the stockpile (a 'loose' measurement) it would be closer to 3000 cubic metres.
+As a rule of thumb, if we made the points close to the stockpile (a "tight" measurement) we'd get results close to 2,900 cubic meters.
+If we were much more generous with the room around the stockpile (a "loose" measurement) it would be closer to 3,000 cubic meters.

 As you'll see from the results below, over the 20 measurements there was an average variation of 2.3% from the average measurements.